 That’s why I think we need to cut someone slack if they are not used to having the idea of someone who was so obviously born a different gender using their gender’s facilities.
 I get it.
 It’s new: in the olden days, before awareness was brought to the transgender/bathroom dilemma, most people wouldn’t have even thought of it.

-On the other hand, the man, who is alleged to be the principal of a New Jersey high school, was obviously wrong.
+On the other hand, the vice principal was obviously wrong.
 His behavior as well as that of his wife was is inexcusable and embarrassing and pushes any boundary of decency and decorum.
 And I’m sure that alcohol fueled his alleged temper tantrum, As alcohol is want to do.

 Common sense dictates that if you’re uncomfortable with anything going on in a public place, you leave.
 But the discomfort is real.
 That’s why I so appreciated a few years back when a Pennsylvania woman posted an opportunity on Reddit for people to ask her all the invasive questions that they’ve always wanted to ask trans people.
 At the time, BBC.com reported about the Reddit post by Gwen, 24.
 The article is worth revisiting now.